-John G. Freund, M.D. became a member of our Board in February 2014.
+John G. Freund, M.D. has been a member of our Board since February 2014.
 Dr. Freund co-founded Skyline Ventures, a venture capital firm, in September 1997, where he has served as a partner since its founding.
 Prior to joining Skyline, Dr. Freund served as managing director in the private equity group of Chancellor Capital Management from 1995 to 1997.
 In 1995, he co-founded Intuitive Surgical, Inc. and served on its board of directors until 2000.
 From 1988 to 1994, Dr. Freund served in various positions at Acuson Corporation, now part of Siemens, most recently as Executive Vice President.
 Prior to joining Acuson, Dr. Freund was a general partner of Morgan Stanley Venture Partners from 1987 to 1988.
 From 1982 to 1988, Dr. Freund worked at Morgan Stanley & Co., where he co-founded the Healthcare Group in the Corporate Finance Department.
-Dr. Freund currently serves as a member of the board of directors of the following public companies: XenoPort, Inc., Tetraphase Pharmaceuticals, Inc. and Concert Pharmaceuticals, Inc. He was on the board of MAKO Surgical Corp. from 2008 until its acquisition in 2013.
-He is a director of three mutual funds managed by Capital Research and Management.
-He is a member of the Advisory Board for the Harvard Business School Healthcare Initiative and is a member of the Therapeutics Advisory Council of Harvard Medical School.
+Dr. Freund currently serves as a member of the board of directors of the following public companies: Collegium Pharmaceutical, Inc., XenoPort, Inc. and Tetraphase Pharmaceuticals, Inc. He was on the board of MAKO Surgical Corp. from 2008 until its acquisition in 2013.
+He is a director of six mutual funds managed by Capital Research and Management.
+He is a member of the Advisory Board for the Harvard Business School Healthcare Initiative.
 He received an A.B. in history from Harvard College, an M.D. from Harvard Medical School and an M.B.A. from Harvard Business School, where he was a Baker Scholar and won the Loeb Fellowship in Finance.
 We believe Dr. Freund is qualified to serve as a member of our Board because of his business and professional experience.